mircealungu/mircea/thoughtstream.md

 **May 30**

-how much i hate that my own files, written by myself, deeply personal, i can't open when i'm not on the internet because they have been moved in the cloud by apple? really a lot.
+how much i hate that my own files, written by myself, deeply personal, i can't open when i'm not online because they have been moved in the cloud by apple? a lot.

 this is deeply disturbing. i never remember opt-ing in to anything like this. i think we have to get back down to earth and away from the clouds.